 For larger mass separations, this could generate a signal of multiple distinct dijet resonances.
 If the separation between the Higgs bosons masses is less than the detector jet energy resolution but greater than the Higgs widths, our signal may appear as a broad resonance with twice the signal cross section.
-This would increase our cross section sensitivities up to a factor of $\sim \sqrt{2}$.
-If the Higgs mass separation is less than the Higgs widths, we would expect a coherent enhancement increasing our sensitivity up to a factor of $\sim 2$.
+This would increase our cross section by up to a factor of two and coupling reach up to a factor of $\sim \sqrt{2}$.
+If the Higgs mass separation is less than the Higgs widths, we would expect a coherent enhancement, since the two Higgs doublets have the same quantum numbers.
+This would increase our cross section up to a factor of four and coupling reach up to a factor of $\sim 2$.
 The precise details of how to search for these scenarios depend intimately on the Higgs mass spectrum, the magnitude of the quark couplings and Higgs widths, and the resolution of future detectors.
 However, even in the conservative scenario considered here, a 100 TeV pp collider has great potential to discover the baryogenesis mechanism we have proposed.

 The factor of 2 sensitivity enhancement from constructive coherent interference between the heavy Higgses will increase the sensitivity of ATLAS and CMS to our baryogenesis mechanism.
-To satisfy Eq.~(\ref{eq:epsnum}), $\varepsilon\gtrsim10^{-7}$, and to have the mass difference between the heavy Higgs bosons be less than the width, we find the width to mass ratio must be percent level or smaller.
+To satisfy Eq.~(\ref{eq:epsnum}), $\varepsilon_a\gtrsim10^{-7}$, and to have the mass difference between the heavy Higgs bosons be less than the width, we find the width to mass ratio must be percent level or smaller.
 Given that level of degeneracy, ATLAS and CMS may be sensitive to our baryogenesis mechanism for $m_a\lesssim 5-7$~TeV and $\xi\lesssim 0.1$.